 This sub-fund is suitable for investors who search medium-term investments.
 The investor seeks a relatively sure investment but understands that his/her investment is not guaranteed against a possible loss.

 - Maximum portion of assets that can be subject to securities lending: 70%. - Expected portion of assets that will be subject to securities lending: 40%.

-27. INTERFUND EURO SOVEREIGN SPREAD (renamed INTERFUND BTPs 1-10 as of December 13, 2023)
+27. INTERFUND BTPs 1-10